 Currently, six manufacturers have launched generic versions of Lovaza.
-In April 2014, Teva Pharmaceuticals USA Inc., or Teva, launched a generic version of Lovaza after winning its patent litigation against Pronova BioPharma Norge AS, now owned by BASF, which owns such patents rights.
+In April 2014, Teva Pharmaceuticals USA Inc., or Teva, launched a generic version of Lovaza after winning its patent litigation against Pronova BioPharma Norge AS, now owned by BASF, which owns such patent rights.
 In June 2014 and September 2014, Par Pharmaceutical Inc., or Par, and Apotex Inc., or Apotex, respectively, received FDA approval of their respective versions of generic Lovaza.
+Par launched a generic version of Lovaza in July 2014.
 In March 2011, Pronova/BASF entered into an agreement with Apotex to settle its patent litigation in the United States related to Lovaza.
 Pursuant to the terms of the settlement agreement, Apotex launched a generic version of Lovaza in January 2015.
 Prasco Labs launched a generic version of Lovaza in March 2015 and AvKARE, Inc., or AvKARE, launched its version in May 2015.
 AvKARE supplies government agencies and does not participate in the commercial marketplace.
 Amneal Pharmaceuticals launched a generic version of Lovaza in January 2016.
+In December 2016, Golden State Medical Supply launched a generic version of Lovaza.
+Like AvKARE, Golden State Medical Supply only supplies products to government agencies and does not participate in the commercial marketplace.